Op3.12-7 Facilities Management

 Administrative Service Request Website

-Facilities Management is part of Administrative Services which encompasses many departments providing service to the campus.
-In order to facilitate service requests to the various departments in Administrative Services, please reference the Administrative Service Request website to guide you in selecting the appropriate course of action.
+Facilities Management is part of Administration and Finance which encompasses many departments providing service to the campus.
+In order to facilitate service requests to the various departments in Administration and Finance, please reference the Administrative Service Request website to guide you in selecting the appropriate course of action.